istio/istio.io/content/en/about/service-mesh/index.md

 {{< centered_block >}}

-## What is a Service Mesh?

-A service mesh is an infrastructure layer added to applications, enabling capabilities like observability, traffic management, and security without coding changes.
-The term ‘service mesh’ refers to both the software implementing this pattern and the resulting security or network domain.
+A **service mesh** is an infrastructure layer that gives applications capabilities like zero-trust security, observability, and advanced traffic management, without code changes.
+A service mesh supports modern DevOps practices by allowing individual teams to control policy around application and service communication safely, while still giving admins strong governance controls.

+Istio is the most popular, most powerful and most trusted service mesh.
+Founded by Google and IBM in 2016, Istio is a graduated project in the Cloud Native Computing Foundation alongside projects like Kubernetes and Prometheus.

-As distributed services, such as those in Kubernetes, scale, managing them becomes complex.
-As an operator, you are required to manage tasks like discovery, load balancing, failure recovery, metrics and monitoring.
+Making distributed systems reliable and performant requires operators to manage tasks like discovery, load balancing, failure recovery, metrics and monitoring.
 A service mesh aids you by handling operations such as encryption, access control, A/B testing, canary deployments, rate limiting, and authentication.

+ ....
+Istio solves these problems by ...."

 Additionally, service mesh efficiently routes service-to-service communications within and across application clusters, crucial for distributed application functionality as service numbers grow.

+A service mesh is not confined to the boundaries of a single cluster, network or runtime.
+Modern enterprises have workloads running on diverse platforms that must be connected and secured.
+Istio can efficiently route traffic between on-prem, cloud, Kubernetes, VMs and more - all in a single mesh.

 <div class="cta-container">
     <a class="btn" href="/docs/overview/service-mesh-history/">Learn the history of service mesh</a>